-We similarly reject Individual Intervenors' argument that allowing deferrals of post-in-service operating expenses for future recovery violates the prohibition against retroactive ratemaking.
+We similarly reject Individual Intervenors' argument that allowing deferrals of post-inservice operating expenses for future recovery violates the prohibition against retroactive ratemaking.
 This Commission certainly understands that Indiana law does not allow us to cancel or fix rates retroactively, but to only fix rates for the future.
-Of primary importance is our prior approval of the Plant for timely recovery of its operating expenses under Indiana Code chapter 8-1-8.8 and our prior approval to defer for future recovery post-in-service operating expenses until reflected in rates.
+However, Individual Intervenors' testimony points out certain exceptions to this prohibition - all of which apply to Edwardsport.
+Of primary importance is our prior approval of Edwardsport for timely recovery of its operating expenses under Indiana Code 8-1-8.8 and our prior approval to defer for future recovery post-inservice operating expenses until reflected in rates.
 We believe that prior approval, with its statutory underpinnings, prevents the recovery of deferred operating expenses being considered improper retroactive ratemaking.
-We have approved this deferral treatment many times for various public utilities since Indiana Code chapter 8-1-8.8 was enacted in 2002 and it has never before been deemed in violation of the prohibition against retroactive ratemaking.
+We have approved this deferral treatment many times for various public utilities since Indiana Code 8-1-8.8 was enacted in 2002 and it has never before been deemed in violation of the prohibition against retroactive ratemaking.
 Therefore, we reject this argument of Individual Intervenors.

-Individual Intervenors also argue that we should reject the 2016 Settlement Agreement because the Regulatory Asset does not reflect the effect of accumulated depreciation.
-However, the Settling Parties expressly stated in the 2016 Settlement Agreement that they "recognize that because IGCC 10 rates have remained in effect for an extended period of time, the IGCC Rider's revenue requirements have not been put into effect to reflect accumulated depreciation and the related lower capital cost revenue requirements" and that "this matter was evaluated in concept and/or qualitatively by each Party in arriving at the agreed-upon amount of reduction to the Regulatory Asset balance . . . ."
-2016 Settlement Agreement at 4-5.
-We also note that the 2016 Settlement Agreement provides for DEI to reduce the Regulatory Asset balance by the difference in the revenue requirement associated with the return under the 2016 Settlement Agreement and the IGCC 10 return revenue requirements starting in July 1, 2016, even if the order in this proceeding cannot be issued by such date.
+Individual Intervenors also argue that we should reject the 2016 Settlement Agreement because the Regulatory Asset does not reflect accumulated depreciation.
+However, the Settling Parties expressly stated in the 2016 Settlement Agreement that they "recognize that because IGCC-10 rates have remained in effect for an extended period of time, the IGCC Rider's revenue requirements have not been put into effect to reflect accumulated depreciation and the related lower capital cost revenue requirements" and that "this matter was evaluated in concept and/or qualitatively by each Party in arriving at the agreed-upon amount of reduction to the Regulatory Asset balance" 2016 Settlement Agreement at 4-5.
+We also note that the 2016 Settlement Agreement provides for Duke Energy Indiana to reduce the Regulatory Asset balance by the difference in the revenue requirement associated with the return under the 2016 Settlement Agreement and the IGCC-10 return revenue requirements starting in July 1, 2016, even if the order in this proceeding cannot be issued by such date.
 2016 Settlement Agreement at 3.
 The evidence presented on this issue leads us to the conclusion that the 2016 Settlement Agreement was crafted with an eye toward the very issue Individual Intervenors raise and we find no basis in Individual Intervenors' argument to reject the 2016 Settlement Agreement.